 With its bulging portfolio of iconic brands, Kraft Foods Inc. understands how to sell people something they didn't know they wanted.
 Recently the world's second-largest food company, based in Northfield, Ill., brought its advertising prowess to bear on a demographic close to home -- its 125,000 employees.
-In its effort to operate as a
+In its effort to operate as a digital enterprise, the company wanted its people to be more collaborative, social, flexible, networked, mobile and, yes, productive.
+It also wanted to help pay for this new way of working in savings on real estate and other hard costs.

 "The business value statement was to transform the way Kraft Foods works by increasing the speed of innovation and reducing costs," Roberta Cadieux told an audience of IT leaders at the recent Forrester Content & Collaboration Forum in Boston.